 Multiple sclerosis (MS) is a chronic autoimmune disease that affects your central nervous system, including your brain, spinal cord, and optic nerves.
 MS causes neurological problems by damaging the insulating sheaths around nerves, known as demyelination.
 MS is generally a progressive disease; over time the symptoms will get worse and more debilitating and eventually, loss of functions will be noted even in periods with few to no symptoms.
 Each person is different; some have rapidly progressive worsening while others go for years without any significant symptoms.

 There are several types of MS, including relapsing-remitting multiple sclerosis (RRMS), primary-progressive MS, secondary-progressive MS, and progressive-relapsing MS. The symptoms of these types vary depending on the progression of the disease and whether the patient has periods of exacerbations and remissions.

 To qualify for disability, Social Security requires that your disability has lasted or is expected to last 12 months.
 This can be an issue for patients with MS, since most forms of MS are episodic, meaning there are periods when it makes you sick and periods when you have little to no symptoms.
 The periods of sickness are called episodes, exacerbations, or relapses, and can vary in length and severity.
 The periods with few symptoms are called remissions.
-If you are symptom-free for six months, it can ordinarily be hard to prove disability, but Social Security does recognize that MS is episodic in nature, so the agency will evaluate the frequency and length of your episodes, the time between your episodes, and the presence of permanent impairments even in times of little to no symptoms, to determine if you are disabled.
+Social Security does recognize that MS is episodic in nature, so the agency will evaluate the frequency and length of your episodes, the time between your episodes, and the presence of permanent impairments even in times of little to no symptoms, to determine if you are disabled.

 The effects of multiple sclerosis on the body can be great, and MS can affect multiple parts of the body.
 Some symptoms include: